Sticking to a healthy diet while pregnant should be high on your agenda, but we know that those good intentions can sometimes fall to the wayside.

 Sardines on toast

-Ok, so fish for breakfast may be one of your stranger cravings, but sardines are rich in omega-3 fatty acids which help with your baby’s brain development.
-Gently heat up some tinned fillets in the oven until warmed through, place on toasted ciabatta and sprinkle with fresh chilli and parsley and a drizzle of olive oil.
+One for those with strange fishy cravings.
+Sardines are rich in omega-3 fatty acids, which help with your baby’s brain development.
+Gently heat some tinned fillets in the oven until warmed through, place on toasted ciabatta and sprinkle with fresh chilli and parsley and a drizzle of olive oil.
+Sardines are safe and recommended during pregnancy.
+They are a good source of omega-3 fatty acids, which are important for the baby's brain development.
+You should aim for two portions of oily fish per week, including sardines, as part of a healthy diet, and breakfast is a great time to eat them.

 Muffins